Contact

 Fax 212.918.4938

-It is also crucial to understand what is not contemplated in the scope of an initial consultation.
-The purpose of a consultation is to give both the attorney and the PC enough information to decide whether there is a viable case, whether the PC has or can obtain the documents necessary for such a case, and whether they wish to work together toward a specific common goal.
-This does NOT include explaining how to fill out the forms, listing all documents to be submitted in support of a particular matter, or drafting supporting arguments to be presented in a letter or affidavit.
+The purpose of a consultation is to give both you and the attorney enough information to decide whether there is a viable case, whether you have or can obtain the documents necessary for such a case, and whether both parties wish to work together toward an agreed common goal.